 Qualifications and Training

-All technical field staff will be trained and responsible for familiarity with the information contained with the protocol narrative, SOP’s, and the protocol database.
+All technical field staff will be trained and responsible for familiarity with the information contained with the protocol narrative, SOP’s, the protocol database, and the PACN Safety Plan.
+All field leaders should have also taken Operational Leadership Training.
 SOP #2 “Training Field Crew Members” provides details on hiring and training all personnel associated with the PACN Focal Plant Communities Protocol.
 The project lead position requires a graduate degree or equivalent experience in related disciplines (e.g., botany, ecology, forestry, or other applicable biological/ natural science field), experience in field data collection, statistics, data management, and reporting.

 The field leader requires at minimum a bachelor’s degree or equivalent experience in related botanical disciplines, experience in leading vegetation field crews under strenuous field conditions, data collection, data management, post processing, basic data analysis, and equipment maintenance.
 One of the most important components in collecting credible, high-quality data on plant communities is a competent field staff.
 The quality of the data collected will be directly related to the quality of the field team.
 The field crew, composed of the field leader and field technicians, is required to have some botanical experience (i.e., able to recognize major plant groups in the field, know how to key out plants, etc.), as well as be able to conduct field work and help with data entry and management tasks.

 Field crew members should strive to improve their ability to identify plants in all forms and stages of maturity.
 All crew members will be required to participate in training before the field season (see SOP #2 for details).
 Training will occur over a sufficient period of time to ensure accuracy and consistency in plant identification.
 In general, training will consist of two phases: (1) an office component in which team members read and review the protocol, equipment lists, species lists, plant images, and herbarium specimens; and (2) a field component emphasizing methodology and data recording, as well as a major emphasis on field identification of plants.
 The field component will include selected site visits to locations where team members will encounter most if not all plants on the species list.
 Field training will culminate in the group doing plots together, as a means of developing consistency in species identification, collection of specimens, plot establishment, monitoring methods, and data recording on field forms.
-Approximately five days of training are anticipated prior to the start of sampling, four of which will be in the field.
+Approximately five days of technical training are anticipated prior to the start of sampling, four of which will be in the field.
 The project lead will work with PACN specialists familiar with the local flora to coordinate the training of all crew members.
+Field crews will also receive approximately five days of safety training prior to conducting field work.
+Safety training will include formal group courses as necessary (e.g., Helicopter safety, First Aid/CPR) and self guided online training (e.g., IT Security, Defensive Driver).

 The data manager and GIS specialist require bachelor degrees in computer science or related concentration, or other equivalent experience.
 The data manager must have experience in database management, records certification, SQL programming, and archiving.
 The GIS specialist requires specific experience with GIS analysis, ArcGIS base software and extensions, spatial database design, and GPS use.